On this page

 Why is deciding the sales commission rate important?

-Sales commission rates are an important tool for incentivizing salespeople to achieve sales targets and drive revenue growth for the business.
-More specifically, these rates are important for the following:
+Sales commission rates are essential for incentivizing salespeople to achieve sales targets and drive revenue growth for the business.
+More specifically, these rates are crucial for the following:

 1. Motivating sales performance